Ghoulboy78/Scarpet-edit/CONTRIBUTING.md

       1. add your action's name to the `global_lang_keys` so it can be translated
       2. add your action's code name to `global_item_action_translation_key` so it can be requested from `global_lang_keys` (for example, the angel block's code name is `'angel'`, with a translation key `'action_item_angel'`, which gives the text `'angel block item'`)
-      3. if your new action has a default tool or item (like the wand does), add it to `global_items_with_actions` along with it's action
+      3. if your new action has a default tool or item (like the wand does), add it to `global_items_with_actions` along with its action
-  * If registering a new item to your action just replaces the previous one, rather than adding a brand new one (think wand vs brush: one replaces the old wand with a new one, while the other adds a new brush, leaving the old one suntouched), take good care to manually delete the old item from `global_items_with_actions` just before adding the new one.
+  * If registering a new item to your action just replaces the previous one, rather than adding a brand new one (think wand vs brush: one replaces the old wand with a new one, while the other adds a new brush, leaving the old ones untouched), take good care to manually delete the old item from `global_items_with_actions` just before adding the new one.
 Angel block for example does it like this:
   ```C++
   _set_angel_block_item() -> (